 - My nipples are not long enough so baby gets used to the milk bottles.

-Because of these, you should ensure that your nipples are long enough through stripping the nipples.
-Also, try to massage your breast surroundings with warm water so that your milk is ready.
+Because problems can be avoided, you should ensure that your nipples are long enough through stripping the nipples.
+Also, try to massage your breast surroundings with warm water so that your breasts/nipples are ready.